Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings: Experiments

-Figure \ref{fig:Cifar10HomogeneousCluster} shows the performance of synchronous and semi-synchronous policies in a homogeneous computational environment, where all the learners have the same computational capabilities.
-Specifically, the experiments are run on 10 identical GPUs.
-In the synchronous policies, idle time still occurs due to the different amounts of data per learner in the Skewed and Power Law data distributions.
-In SemiSync policies, there is no idle time.
-Compared to synchronous, our SemiSync training policy allows more training to learners who own fewer number of examples, which has the overall effect of faster generalization and better utilization of the available federation resources.
-From these learning environments, SemiSync is complementary to both local optimizers (i.e., Momemtum SGD and FedProx) and it can be applied in tandem.
-SemiSync with Momentum and $\lambda=2$ results in faster convergence than other approaches across the experiments in Figure \ref{fig:Cifar10HomogeneousCluster}(a).
-These results are particularly dramatic in the power law data distributions compared to SyncFedAvg with Momentum, although using SyncFedAvg with FedProx performs comparably.
-Similar results hold for communication cost in terms of federation rounds (update requests are 10 times the federation rounds in the homogeneous setting) as shown in Figure \ref{fig:Cifar10HomogeneousCluster}(b).
+\paragraph{CIFAR-10 Results} Figure~\ref{fig:Cifar10HomogeneousCluster} shows the performance of synchronous, semi-synchronous, and asynchronous policies in a \textit{homogeneous} computational environment, where all learners have the same computational capabilities (10 GPUs).
+We compare the different policies on heterogeneous amounts of data per learner (Skewed, Power Law) since for a homogeneous computational environment with an equal number of data points (Uniform) across learners, all policies are equivalent.
+For the synchronous policies, idle time still occurs due to the different data amount in the Skewed and Power Law data distributions.
+For SemiSync and asynchronous policies, there is no idle time.
+We evaluate SyncFedAvg and SemiSyncFedAvg with Vanilla SGD, Momemtum SGD, and FedProx, and AsyncFedAvg, FedRec, and FedAsync with MomentumSGD.
+SyncFedAvg with Momentum converges very slowly in Power Law data distributions, but using FedProx as a local optimizer rescues it.
+SemiSync with Momentum and $\lambda=2$ results in the fastest convergence across the experiments in Figure \ref{fig:Cifar10HomogeneousCluster}(a) (see also Table \ref{tbl:Cifar10HomogeneousCluster}).
+Similar results hold for communication cost in terms of update requests as shown in Figure~\ref{fig:Cifar10HomogeneousCluster}(b).
+When the amounts of data across learners is not too great (Skewed data distributions) AsyncFedAvg and FedRec have comparable performance, but as the difference in data increases (PowerLaw data distributions), AsyncFedAvg is more efficient compared to the staleness-aware weighting scheme of both FedRec and FedAsync.